HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for missing documentation entries ...
+WARNING
     ```
-    Packages required but not available: ‘CGHbase’ ‘CGHcall’
+    Undocumented code objects:
+      ‘exportVCF’
+    All user-level objects in a package should have documentation entries.

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
-    manual.
+    Extensions’ manual.
     ```

 # reproducible